 Connection Termination: Once the communication is complete, the connection is terminated.
 In TCP, a proper connection termination process (TCP handshake) ensures that both parties agree to close the connection gracefully.

-****** Diagram
+Figure 2.5 -

 Understanding the communication process is crucial for network engineers, software developers, and anyone working with networked systems.
 It enables the design of efficient and reliable communication systems, the troubleshooting of issues, and the optimization of network performance.

-Protocol Stack and Layered Architecture
+Protocol stack and layered architecture

 The protocol stack, also known as the layered architecture, is a fundamental concept in network communication.
 It represents a structured arrangement of protocols, each responsible for specific functions and tasks in the process of transmitting data between networked devices.
 This architectural approach ensures efficient and modular communication by breaking down complex tasks into manageable layers.